Nehonix-Team/XyPriss/mods/toolkit/docs/api-reference.md

-# XyPriss Security - API Reference
+# XyPriss Security API Reference

-Complete API documentation for XyPriss Security library.
+API documentation for XyPriss Security library.

+> **Migration Notice**: This library is the separated version of FortifyJS accessible via [the link](https://github.com/nehonix/FortifyJS) or using `npm install fortify2-js`.
+The FortifyJS library will be deprecated soon, so start moving from it to XyPriss for future improvements.

 ## Table of Contents